belgio99/dsm7-dvb-drivers/README.md

 [160210.992588] dvb_usb: Unknown symbol dvb_create_media_graph (err 0)
 [160210.999789] dvb_usb: Unknown symbol dvb_unregister_adapter (err 0)
 ```

+When you don't have any more errors like these, take note of the modules you need, and delete all the others.
+I highly suggest you do this because the system partition on the NAS is not that large, and I had auto system upgrades failing (with "no space left on device") by leaving all the modules in there.

 # Step 7: Device firmware loading
 In my case, I also needed to load the firmware for my device.
 In fact, `dmesg` was reporting the following error: